LogtalkDotOrg/logtalk3/manuals/_sources/userman/printing.rst.txt

 own, e.g. banners, debugging information, or logging information.
 As you assemble all your application components, you want to have the final word on which messages are printed, where, and when.
-Uncontrolled message printing by libraries could potentially disturb application flow, expose implementation details, spam the user with irrelevant details, or break user interfaces.
+Uncontrolled message printing by libraries could potentially disrupt application flow, expose implementation details, spam the user with irrelevant details, or break user interfaces.